rhymeswithvocal/digital-garden/_notes/feelings-and-philosophy/budget.md

 Wealth for its own sake doesn't seem to offer much benefit, unless you do have a soft belly in need of armoring.
 The stat that's frequently quoted is that [beyond 75k per year](http://content.time.com/time/magazine/article/0,9171,2019628,00.html) happiness doesn't really increase with increased income.

 The benefit of more money, once a person is past that point of having to actively worry about it, is enhancing the other aspects of one's life.

+It is worth mentioning that another reason we like having more money is that it's an easy (i.e. reductive) [[measure]] of success.

 ## Efficiency is not an end to itself